software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 }
 ```

 So, we replaced the previous `frontend/messageList/renderMessageList.jsx` entry file with the `frontend/recommendationList/renderRecommendationList.jsx` entry file.
+If you still have the `npm run dev` command running, stop it by pressing `ctrl` and `c` keys in the command-line window.
+Then run the `npm run dev` command again to apply the changes we made for the `dev` script.

-Let's run the `npm run dev` command in Git Bash and open <http://localhost:8080> in browser.
+Open <http://localhost:8080> in browser.
 We should see the text "Reading recommendation list coming soon!" where used to be the list of reading recommendations.
 Change the text in the `renderRecommendationList.jsx` and save the changes.
 Then, reaload the page and you should see that the text has changed.

 Next we will implement the list of reading recommendations as a React frontend application.
 After that we will implement the the fifth user story "As an user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier".